DJMistry02/DJMistry02/README.md

-- 👋 Hi, I’m @DJMistry02
+- 👋 Hello, I'm Dhairya Mistry
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, WebD, Javascsript.
-- 🌱 I’m currently learning DSA in python, WebDevelopment.
+- 🌱 I’m currently learning DSA in Python & WebDevelopment.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WebD Projects and CP in Python.
-- 📫 How to reach me ...

 <!---
 DJMistry02/DJMistry02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.